 Reggio Emilia Approach

-The Reggio Emilia approach has at its core a belief that children are born curious and competent and should be respected and celebrated; that they should be protagonists in their learning and are “co-constructors” with parents and teachers serving as collaborators; that they deserve to have beautiful environments in which to explore and construct knowledge.
+The Reggio Emilia approach has at its core a belief that children are born curious and competent and should be respected and celebrated; they are protagonists in their learning and are “co-constructors” of knowledge with peers, teachers, and parents serving as collaborators.
+Children deserve to have beautiful environments in which to explore and learn.

 Our students are prepared to thrive in a process-based, collaborative world.
-They are inquiry-driven, independent thinkers who communicate effectively and are comfortable finding their own way.
+They are inquiry-driven, independent thinkers who communicate effectively and are comfortable finding their way in the world around them.

-Reggio Emilia philosophy evolves from the methods practiced in schools in Reggio Emilia, the town in northern Italy.
+Reggio Emilia philosophy evolved from the methods practiced in schools in Reggio Emilia, a town in northern Italy.
 After World War II Loris Malaguzzi further developed the philosophy which now serves as the foundation for progressive education.
-Reggio Emilia-inspired education provides an innovative stance on education emphasizing the interaction of children within the context of their community and lives.
+Reggio Emilia-inspired education provides an innovative stance on education, emphasizing the interaction of children within the context of their community and lives.

-La Scuola is a Reggio Emilia School San Francisco families can rely on to truly immerse their children in the language and culture.
-Our inquiry-based learning is aimed at provoking children’s creative and innovative thinking and problem-solving and we are open to different avenues of exploration.
+La Scuola is a Reggio Emilia school San Francisco and Bay Area families can rely on to truly immerse their children in the language and culture.
+Our inquiry-based learning is aimed at provoking children’s creative and innovative thinking and problem solving and we are open to different avenues of exploration.
 Environments are set up to entice the children to explore and experiment in order to host and participate in debate, discussion, and inquiry.

 This approach to learning requires dynamic thinking and constant adjustments by teachers as they shape the daily and weekly curriculum within the transdisciplinary themes and central ideas explored.
 Curriculum planning and implementation of the Plan of Inquiry are supported by the reciprocal nature of teacher-directed and child-initiated activity.

-Teacher-child ratios are small to ensure teachers can instruct children at varying levels of Italian language proficiency, individualized learning, and foster self-discovery.
+Teacher-child ratios are small to ensure teachers can instruct children at varying levels of Italian language proficiency, individualize learning, and foster self-discovery.

 The Role of the Environment

-Throughout the school, there is an effort to create opportunities for children to interact.
+- Throughout the school, there are opportunities for children to interact